-Apply a light coating of oil to the seal seating surface on the shaft and I.D. of the bellows.
-Position the rotating seal portion on the shaft with the seal face down.
-Apply firm, steady pressure, with clean hands, on the seal retainer until it slides down the shaft and the seal faces contact.
-Slide the seal spring over the shaft and bellows retainer.
+Apply a light coating of oil to the seal seating surface on the shaft sleeve and I.D. of the bellows.
+Position the rotating seal portion on the sleeve with the seal face toward the chamfered end of the sleeve.
+Apply firm, steady pressure, with clean hands, on the seal retainer until it slides down the sleeve.